Bay Pines VA Healthcare System

 Q: Do residents do cleanings on their own patients?

 A: Only on their comprehensive care patients.
-There are hygienists that support the residents and staff dentists for other cases.
+There are hygienists that support the residents.

 Q: What materials and supplies are available in the residency?